bmrb-io/PyNMRSTAR/README.md

 *"I just want to get the chemical shift data as an array - how do I do that?"*

 Keep in mind that an entry may have multiple sets of assigned chemical shifts.
-(For examples, there made be two sets of assignments that were made under two differerent sample conditions.)
+(For examples, there may be two sets of assignments that were made under two different sample conditions.)
 So to get the chemical shifts it is best to iterate through all the assigned chemical shift loops:

 ```python
 >>> cs_result_sets = []